matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 ### Registration flow

-To allow clients to discover the supported groups (and whether srp6a is supported) the client sends a GET request to /_matrix/client/r0/register
+To allow clients to discover the supported groups (and whether srp6a is supported) the client sends a GET request.

 `GET /_matrix/client/r0/register`